finnmayhew/The-Revelation-Mission/Sessions/Session3.md

 > Can't find any mythical record of a water world.
 Re: physics at the limit, we're finding magicians and scientists of historically water-based kingdoms for consultation.

 At the end of the day, Aicha will come to the ship to report back about the pressure experiment: everything she releases retains constant water pressure.
 She tested this with whatever balloon-like thing Carcy used.

-### X. Probing the Darkened Depths

-Going down towards the Darkened Depths, things more dense than water sink slower and things less dense than water rise slower.
-This gives a sluggish feel to everything this far down.

-Far down in the Darkened Depths is a [Charybdis](https://www.5esrd.com/database/creature/charybdis/).

-It's far enough down that it's not very visible right at the boundary, but you can see a huge form far down, like a big circle facing up, with some shifting forms inside.

-Have it go easy on the crew, and not chase after them if they retreat.

 ### X. Shabah science